Conrail 4 Office Car

 If you are interested in Conrail passenger operations, read about how Conrail operated their OCS train, including stories from those with first hand knowledge.
 Check back soon for other Conrail Office Car articles by Wes Reminder.

 - sources: Conrail trip booklets, Conrail Diagrams of Office and Research Cars, Norfolk Southern business train booklet, Norfolk Southern Facebook.
-Special thanks to Chip Syme for allowing me to use his photos.
+Special thanks to Chip Syme, Frank Rovder, and Casey Thomason for allowing me to use their photos.
 Thanks to the Conrail Historical Society for providing the images from Rob Palmer.

-All images are © copyright Wes Reminder, Chip Syme, Steve Sullivan, Rich Frey, Charlie Murphy, Jr., and Rob Palmer and may not be used in print, web or any other use without permission.
+All images are © copyright Wes Reminder, Chip Syme, Frank Rovder, Casey Thomason, Steve Sullivan, Rich Frey, Charlie Murphy, Jr., and Rob Palmer and may not be used in print, web or any other use without permission.

 Next